juji-io/datalevin/README.md

 Datalevin is a port of [Datascript](https://github.com/tonsky/datascript) in-memory database and Datalog query engine to work on top of [Lightning Memory-Mapped Database (LMDB)](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).

 The rationale for Datalevin is to provide a simple and free Datalog engine running on durable storage.
 It is my observation that many developers prefer the flavor of Datalog populized by [Datomic](https://datomic.com) over any flavor of SQL, once they get to use it.
-In my opinion, the implict join in Datalog queries is its killer feature.
+In my opinion, the implict join in Datalog query is its killer feature.

 > I love Datalog, why haven't everyone use this already?